renatobmps/react-theme-example/README.md

 ## Running project and access

 You'll need to clone or downloading this repository.
-If you do download, you'll need to extract the project inside the .zip.
+If you download it, you'll need to extract the project inside the .zip.

 With the project in your machine, you'll access the directory through a terminal with node.js access, installing npm dependences and you can run the React project on 3000 port.